-With the continuous adoption of software-defined networking (SDN), the introduction of advanced data center fabric designs, large-scale implementation of hybrid cloud, networks are becoming even more fragmented, complex, and harder to manage.
-This has been further amplified by the pandemic which pushed enterprise networks to evolve rapidly to serve the sudden growth in userbase which required a broad spectrum of services.
+With the continuous adoption of Software-Defined Networking (SDN), the introduction of advanced data center fabric designs, and the large-scale implementation of hybrid cloud, networks are becoming even more fragmented, complex, and harder to manage.
+This has been further amplified by the pandemic, which pushed enterprise networks to evolve rapidly to serve the sudden growth in userbase, which required a broad spectrum of services.
 As a result of this increased usage, network security threats evolved in parallel.
 To enhance their network resilience, organizations globally have been adopting NetOps to make their networking operations and functions faster and more accessible.

 In a recent survey commissioned by Opengear, 87% of network managers, network architects, and network engineers confirmed that their organizations have increased their investment in NetOps over the past two years, while 48% of organizations revealed that they have increased NetOps spending by around 50% or more.